mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 Basially here, you create each aggregation separately and then combine in the end.

-Date histogram for the totality start times
+One option is to create a date histogram for the latest totality start time on the day of the eclipse.

 ```json
 GET kibana_sample_data_ecommerce/_search?filter_path=aggregations
 {